 Meyer Görlitz Trioplan 1:2.8 F=10,5cm

 Trioplan – that word alone is able to send collectors of photographica and users of manual lenses into a frenzy.
-The old Trioplan 100 2.8, with its soap bubble bokeh is such an adored lens by many that its’ second hand price keeps on skyrocketing.
-So much that it is one of the few oldschool classic lenses that has been revived and its production has been revamped by the recently reintroduced Meyer-Optik Görlitz brand.
-There are also other lenses holding the Trioplan name, including this rare gem: The Trioplan 2.8 F10.5 cm from the early 1930ies.
+The old Trioplan 100 2.8, with its soap bubble bokeh is such an adored lens by many that the second hand price keeps skyrocketing.
+It was one of the first oldschool classic lenses that has been revived.
+The production has been revamped by the recently reintroduced Meyer-Optik Görlitz brand.
+Did you know that there are also other lenses named Trioplan?
+In this article I would like to introduce a very rare gem: The Trioplan 2.8 F10.5 cm from the early 1930ies.
+You could argue that this is somewhat the father of the beloved Trioplan 100 2.8.

 - Built quality